-The second of the infrastructural projects of the DART+ Programme to be delivered will.
 The electrification of the rail line will predominantly follow the existing railway corridor.
-Norks outside of Córas lompar Éireann lands will be required at a number of locations for some of the scheme elements such as:
+Works outside of Córas lompar Éireann lands will be required at a number of locations for some of the scheme elements such as:

-- · Widening of the railway corridor for four-tracking between Park West & Cherry Orchard Station and Heuston Station; - · Bridge reconstruction and/or improvements; - · Construction of substations (to facilitate the provision of power to the line); and - Use of land for temporary construction/storage compounds and all ancillary works required for the project.
+- Widening of the railway corridor for four-tracking between Park West & Cherry Orchard Station and Heuston Station; - · Bridge reconstruction and/orimprovements; - Construction of substations (to facilitate the provision of power to the line); and - Use of land for temporary construction/storage compounds and all ancillary works required for the project capacity no. of trains per hour passenger capacity